 - Each room type in Hostelworld also has a total capacity, if the occupancy of a private room in myfrontdesk / myallocator does not match up with the capacity of that room type in Hostelworld, 2 things will happen:

-1 - Hostelworld may not accept the MA update, or
+1. Hostelworld may not accept our availability and rate update, or

 For dorm room types it sends the rate per each bed but for Private Rooms, myallocator takes the rate and divides it by occupancy.
 See examples below: